US fish stick and filet supplies threatened by customs dispute - NewsBreak

 The dispute left 26 million pounds of fish in cold storage in Canada until a federal court judge issued an injunction on Sunday to let the seafood be shipped into the U.S. Members of the industry said they’re concerned about permanent disruption to the seafood supply chain if the disagreement continues.

-“We’re talking about feeding and employing Americans, right now,” Gavin Gibbons, spokesperson for the Virginia-based National Fisheries Institute, said.
+“We’re talking about feeding and employing Americans, right now,” said Gavin Gibbons, spokesperson for the Virginia-based National Fisheries Institute.

-Gibbons said it was unlikely the fish in cold storage would start moving on Monday because it was a holiday in both countries.Black Friday-style deals come early as retailers juggle supply chain chaos
+Gibbons said it was unlikely the fish in cold storage would start moving on Monday because it was a holiday in both countries.Seafood prices increase as industry battles with supply chain issues

 U.S. Customs filed court papers in early October that stated the agency agrees with the shippers in desiring a quick resolution to the case.
 However, the schedule it has proposed in court for resolving the case would still take several weeks.